juanger/juanger.github.com/source/_posts/2013-01-20-html5-and-css3-buttons.markdown

 #### Why?

 Just because.
-Consider this code leisure programming.
+Consider this piece of code as leisure programming.

 #### What is the problem with images?